joesb/helios360/content/handbook/what/cdo-role.md

 The next part of our [working definition of a CDO](/handbook/#what-is-a-chief-delivery-officer) describes an element that is often overlooked:

+{% ColourBG %}
+  {% Markdown %}
+> More than overseeing delivery, though, the Chief Delivery Officer is the focus point for a customer's experience of the business.{.vlarge .bold .secondary-font .lineheight-1}
+>
-> More than overseeing delivery, though, the Chief Delivery Officer is the focus point for a customer's experience of the business.
-Service delivery is often the part of the business that clients experience most closely and, done well, is a foundation stone for an organisation's reputation.
+> Service delivery is often the part of the business that clients experience most closely and, done well, is a foundation stone for an organisation's reputation.{.large .medium .secondary-font .lineheight-1}
+{.padding-block-lg .content-canvas-item-wide-left-more}
+  {% endMarkdown %}
+{% endColourBG %}

 A customer's most direct experience of the business is at the time they are using what it offers.
 This period is crucial for defining the organisation's reputation.